 Note: In the event an applicant desires special accommodations for the SLE, the applicant must follow the policies in this catalog to request those accommodations.
 Campus staff members are not authorized to approve accommodations for admissions testing.

 - 8. Applicants must meet all financial obligations. - 9.
-Applicants must complete all tuition payment requirements. - 10.
+Applicants must pay the enrollment fee and complete all tuition payment requirements. - 10.
 Accepted applicants must agree to and sign the Fortis College Enrollment Agreement.

 ADDITIONAL NURSING ADMISSIONS REQUIREMENTS